FreshMinistries

-FreshMinistries is a non-profit organization based in Jacksonville, Florida which goal is to eradicate poverty, improve race relations and build stronger communities.
-The group focuses on economic development, job training and health initiatives in core-city Jacksonville and is also engaged in international projects.
+FreshMinistries is a non-profit organization based in Jacksonville, Florida.
+The organization focuses on economic development, job training and health initiatives in Jacksonville.
+FreshMinistries also engages in international projects.

 History

 The organization was founded in 1994 by the Rev. Dr. Robert V. Lee, III, an Episcopal priest who was rector at Church of Our Saviour (Jacksonville, Florida) for more than a decade.
-In its early years, the group focused on programs to promote financial literacy, youth mentoring, housing development and crime prevention, particularly in East Jacksonville.
-Dr. Lee continues to serve as CEO of the organization.
+In its early years, the organization focused on programs to promote financial literacy, youth mentoring, housing development and crime prevention, particularly in East Jacksonville.

 Current initiatives

-FreshMinistries has worked to achieve the United Nations' Millennium Development Goals (MDG) to eliminate poverty through a number of initiatives.
-Current projects include:
+FreshMinistries works to achieve the United Nations' Millennium Development Goals (MDG) to eliminate poverty through a number of initiatives.
+Projects include: